Opillion-GmbH-Co-KG/easy-stack-db/README.md

 # EASY STACK DB

 ## Introduction
-This application provides a flexible and modular framework for managing Docker containers.
+This stack provides a flexible and modular framework for managing Docker containers.
 It supports a variety of services, including backend applications in Java or PHP, frontends, and complete containerized solutions.

 ### Key Features